The Amsterdam Travel Guide

 Van Gogh Museum

-As mentioned prior, I’ve yet to make it to the Van Gogh Musuem, as you need to book tickets a few weeks in advance of your travels (be sure to do so here).
+As mentioned prior, I’ve yet to make it to the Van Gogh Museum, as you need to book tickets a few weeks in advance of your travels (be sure to do so here).
 I would book a month out or before if possible.

 According to IAmsterdam.com, the Van Gosh Museum houses the largest collection of works by Vincent van Gogh – more than 200 paintings, 500 drawings and 700 of his letters.